 The BioLite 325 HeadLamp is one of our favorite headlamps for around-home use, whether we’re walking around the block, fixing a leak underneath the sink, or reading in bed.
 The key to the 325’s success is a sleek design that integrates the light and strap into one low-profile unit, making it much more comfortable and easy to wear than models like the Black Diamond Spot and Petzl Actik above.
 It’s also incredibly simple to operate with a single button that cycles between four modes (including both white and red lights), and quickly recharges via micro USB.
 For a no-frills headlamp that both looks and feels good, give the BioLite a look.

 The 325 is one of the best deals here for those looking for a simple, rechargeable headlamp for casual use.
 However, we don’t recommend it for backcountry environments: BioLite’s batteries have consistently underperformed in our testing, and the 325 will need to be charged a lot more than other similar designs.
-Within this category of rechargeable, entry-level lamps, the R version of the Astro above is a more reliable option and $10 less, while the Tikkina below (with additional Core battery) offers a big step up in battery life for just $5 more.
+Within this category of rechargeable, entry-level lamps, the R version of the Astro above is a more reliable option and $10 less, while the Tikkina below (with a Core battery purchased separately) offers a big step up in battery life for just $5 more.
 But there’s a lot to be said for the BioLite’s streamlined and user-friendly design, which is why we continue to reach for it time and time again.
-Finally, it’s worth noting BioLite’s business model, which uses proceeds from their outdoor product lineup to bring affordable energy to the developing world.

 See the BioLite HeadLamp 325